hohloh/pokemon-colorscripts-for-winfetch/readme.md

 Heavily inspired by PhoneyBadger's pokemon-colorscripts.
 Check out their repo as well. https://gitlab.com/phoneybadger/pokemon-colorscripts

+All the pokemon designs, names, branding etc. are trademarks of The Pokémon Company

+The box art sprites were taken from the PokéSprite database.

 This winfetch config will print pokemon sprites from the two attached folders to Windows Powershell/Terminal.

 --------------------